unitymakesus/resources/docs/launch/1-prelaunch-config.md

 ## Change nameservers
 1. Login to the domain registrar (you need to get this from the client)
 2. Find the nameservers and remove the old ones
-3. Point the domain to Cloudflare using the following nameservers:
+3. Point the domain to Cloudflare using the 2 nameservers given to you by CLoudflare.
-`dean.ns.cloudflare.com`
-`gail.ns.cloudflare.com`

 ## Set up Google Analytics
 1. On the old website, right click and select "view page source"